Northern Ireland 1 Germany 3

 As was the case with so many German attacks in the first period, it originated down the right.
 Leon Goretzka’s cross was volleyed out by Lee Hodson to Kimmich and he teed up his Bayern team-mate Rudy to unleash a 30-yard bullet into the top corner.

-McGovern clawed out one Wagner effort and another from a Kimmich cross was nodded on to a post.
-However, the Germans' bustling focal point did not have to wait long to double the visitors' lead.
+The Germans’ did not have to wait long to double the visitors’ lead.

 Thomas Muller rolled the pass into the Hoffenheim forward and he took a touch to open his body up and turn away from McAuley before ruthlessly rifling a left-footed attempt beyond McGovern.